How to Start a Compass Study

 Gain approval from the pastor and/or church leadership

 To successfully implement any ministry in a parish, it is essential to have the active support of the church leadership, especially the pastor.
 If further information is needed, please contact us at: Info@CompassCatholic.org.

 Integrate the Compass Catholic Studies into your Stewardship Ministry

 Compass is a great tool to use as part of a successful, comprehensive Stewardship way of life in a parish.
 The United States Conference of Catholic Bishops pastoral letter on stewardship Stewardship: A Disciple’s Response states the following: “Examples of the works, services, and ministries of the good steward enumerated in the stewardship letter include the following…Financial accountability in personal and parochial affairs.”
 The Compass studies help people to go beyond understanding the “how to” or practical application of personal finances.
-It points people to God‘s Word, which deals with our hearts, (confronting dishonesty, greed, discontentment, materialism) challenging us to submit our finances to the Lord.
+It points people to God‘s Word, which deals with our hearts, confronting dishonesty, greed, discontent, and materialism, challenging us to submit our finances to the Lord.
 The Compass Catholic studies can be a key to heart change in the stewardship journey of your parish.

 Appoint a small team to lead the effort at your parish

 The team may consist of laypersons and/or members of the parish staff who will provide leadership for Compass Catholic Ministries in the parish.
 The pastor should be involved in the selection process.
 The small team (3-4 people) helps with details, such as sign-up, ordering material, bulletin announcements, pulpit announcements, meeting room, and scheduling logistics, etc.